jpe90/kit-bug-demo/README.md

 CREATE DATABASE kbd WITH OWNER kbd;
 ```

-Then login as user

-email: `a@b.com`

-pass: `pass`

-(created by an automatic migration)

-Logging in as the above user, and then making another login attempt, should show that the user was added to the session state.
-However here it will throw an exception.
+Then start the app and navigate to localhost:3000.
+The homepage will try to lookup the user and add them to the session in [pages.clj](https://github.com/jpe90/kit-bug-demo/blob/master/src/clj/jpe/kit_bug_demo/web/routes/pages.clj), which currently throws an exception.